 You bought real estate in a planned community expecting that everyone would be required to follow the rules—but what if they're not doing so?

-Steps homeowners can take if the HOA is falling down on the job of maintaining the property.
+If your HOA is falling down on the job of maintaining the property, here's what you can do.

 Unlike with single-family homes, HOA community representatives may have the right to enter your dwelling space under certain circumstances.